kmhcreative/zappbar/README.md

 * Zappbar buttons are not functional when shown in Theme "Customize" interface.

 ## Changelog

+Version 0.2.7
+* Fixed issue with icon picker pop-up not populating with icons to pick.
+* Fixed Splash Timer error if database had no saved timeout value.

 Version 0.2.6
 * Share Panel now works on Archives and Search pages